An Incredible New Treatment for Bad Cholesterol

-- The goal of the treatment was to provide a therapeutic intervention for people who had high risk of cardiovascular disease and who did not respond to traditional medications.
+- The goal of the treatment was to provide therapeutic intervention for people who had a high risk of cardiovascular disease who did not respond to traditional medications.

 - The results of the study were very positive.
 Evolocumab safely and effectively reduced the patients’ levels of bad, or LDL, cholesterol.

-- After 24 weeks of treatment the cholesterol stored in patients’ arteries was minimal, so their risk of cardiovascular problems had been significantly reduced.
+- After 24 weeks of treatment, the cholesterol stored in patients’ arteries was minimal.
+And so their risk of cardiovascular problems had reduced significantly.

-- This drug is already an essential therapeutic tool for those who have a genetic background associated with high cholesterol, who already have had some kind of cardiovascular disease, or who cannot reduce their cholesterol levels with traditional medications, such as statins.
+- This drug is already an essential therapeutic tool for those who have a genetic background associated with high cholesterol.
+It’s also ideal for those patients who already have had some kind of cardiovascular disease, or cannot reduce their cholesterol levels with traditional medications.

 How does this treatment work?

 To effectively lower cholesterol in patients who are resistant to regular drugs, it’s necessary to combine both treatments.

 - Doctors still prescribe this new drug with statins.

 - Evolocumab acts as an inhibitor of the subtilisn/kexin convertasa protein.